anudeep-17/BookshelfX/README.md

 # BookshelfX: Library Management System -- Technical Assesment
 ## Introduction

 Welcome to BookShelfX!
 This full-stack web application replicates the functionality of a local library, allowing librarians to manage books and customers to borrow them.
-The application supports user authentication, book checkout, customer reviews, and more.
+The application supports user authentication, book checkout, customer reviews, and more. ofcourse powered by AI

 ## Documents to Explain the application:
 - <a href ="https://docs.google.com/presentation/d/1_UGKx3D1e9rAA5mn69heauWKn0tcD_15/edit?usp=sharing&ouid=106341078487048229041&rtpof=true&sd=true">PPT about the application</a>